Charles Towl

 Charles’ recent work in this area includes:

-• Advising on documents and evidence prepared in an anticipated Inheritance Act claim by an estranged adult child.
+• Advising on the preparation of evidence in an anticipated Inheritance Act claim by an estranged adult child.

 • Advising a lay trustee on the nature of a trust for the proceeds of a life insurance policy and on the effect of retirement / removal.

-• Advising a prospective claimant in respect of an Inheritance Act claim, and a will challenge based on undue influence, formal validity, and want of knowledge and approval.
+• Advising a prospective claimant in respect of an Inheritance Act claim and will challenge based on undue influence, formal validity, and want of knowledge and approval.

 • Advising in relation to the possibility of a late entry of an Appearance to a caveat.

-• Drafting Part 8 Claims in relation claims under the Inheritance Act, proprietary estoppel, and constructive trust.
+• Drafting Part 8 Claims in Inheritance Act, proprietary estoppel, and constructive trust matters.

-• Drafting Particulars of Claim in a will challenge claim brought on the basis of want formal validity, want of knowledge and approval, and undue influence.
+• Drafting Particulars of Claim in a will validity claim brought on the basis of want formal validity, want of knowledge and approval, and undue influence.

 Prior to commencing pupillage, Charles worked as a paralegal in Farrer & Co’s Contentious Trusts & Estates team, where he assisted on high-value, cross-border disputes.
 This included high profile litigation, such as Morina v Scherbakova [2023] EWHC 3253 (Ch), as well as Variation of Trust Act claims, Trustee Retirement Applications, and Inheritance Act claims.
 As a result, Charles has begun to build considerable knowledge across trusts and estates litigation.